-Ciabatta, pumpernickel, rye...
-The possibilities are endless!
-No matter how you slice it: Whole wheat or rye is the best option.
+Ciabatta, pumpernickel, rye...the possibilities are endless!
+The main thing: no matter how you slice it, whole wheat or rye is the best option.
 You'll also have to forgo anything bigger than a typical piece of bread.
 There is no reason a sandwich should be named after a submerged sea vessel.
+I like Ezekiel Breads or Canyon Bakehouse 7-Grain Bread (a favorite among the gluten-free crowd!).
 Don't be fooled by the enticing allure of wraps.
 Most are nutritional wannabes, racking up 300-500 calories full of refined grains and oil.
-Choose La Tortilla fiber and flax corn tortillas.
-They clock in at a measly 45 calories, yet have five grams of fiber.
+But there are some trustworthy options, like La Tortilla whole wheat mini soft wraps or Damascus Flax Roll-Ups.

 Aioli, chipotle mayo, and pesto are not your friends.
 Despite these condiments being offered on every sandwich menu known to man, they equal major calories -- as much as 200-400!
 I love a tasty schmear as much as the next girl, but there are smarter choices than these sinful spreads.
-Opt for items such as mustard, relish, pickles, hot sauce or a lite soy sauce.
-If you're still craving a creamy addition to your sandwich, use a Laughing Cow Light cheese wedge instead.
+Opt for items such as mustard, relish, pickles, or hot sauce.
+If you're still craving a creamy addition to your sandwich, use a vegan alternative to traditional mayo, Vegenaise.
+Or a Laughing Cow Light cheese wedge can do the trick.
 They come in varieties such as queso fresco chipotle and sundried tomato basil, which give your sandwich instant flavor for only 35 calories.

 Most would say this is the part that really matters.
 There are so many things that you can make a sandwich out of, it's easy to get deterred.
-Grilled chicken and turkey are typical healthy options, though it doesn't have to stop at that.
-Try roasted vegetables (such as eggplant and zucchini) that have been marinated overnight in balsamic vinegar topped with one slice of Alpine Lace Swiss cheese.
+Applegate makes great organic deli meats like chicken, turkey, ham, etc. Though it doesn't have to stop at that.
+Try roasted vegetables (such as eggplant and zucchini) that have been marinated overnight in balsamic vinegar, topped with one slice of Alpine Lace Swiss cheese.

-Or change it up with mixing canned salmon (Did you know it's always wild Alaskan?) with low-fat mayo, celery seed and chopped onions.
+Spice up your typical tuna or chicken salad sandwich by making a low-fat tuna melt or use leftover healthy breaded chicken and add Cucina Antica tomato sauce and organic shredded mozzarella for a healthy chicken parm.
+Or change it up with mixing canned salmon (did you know it's always wild Alaskan?) with Vegenaise, celery seed and chopped onions.
 It's a top-notch alternative to typical tuna or chicken.
 And who can resist a classic PB&J?
 When spread on GG Bran crackers with Justin's Nut Butter, you have a healthy alternative to a lunchroom standard.